 While the population of Cal Poly students living off campus is expected to decrease over time as new housing facilities are developed on campus, the overall increase in enrollment, staff, and faculty over the course of buildout of the 2035 Master Plan would also result in increased numbers of people visiting communal areas in the city, which could result in an increased demand on SLOPD for response to public areas in the SLOPD service area.
 However, because campus growth would be relatively modest compared to the existing campus and city population, and because the majority of university-related policing would continue to be conducted by the UPD, the additional demand on SLOPD for response on and off campus would be limited.
 Police and emergency response services for any incidents within the SLOPD or San Luis Obispo County Sheriff's Department service areas would continue to be provided by the responsible agency (Amoroso, pers. comm., 2019).
-SLOPD response services are expected to continue to function in accordance with the Mutual Aid Agreement.
-Police services for planned events on campus would continue to be requested but would continue to be staffed by off-duty officers such that they would not affect SLOPD response times.
+SLOPD response services are expected to continue to be requested but would continue to be staffed by off-duty officers such that they would not affect SLOPD response times.
 The 2035 Master Plan would not generate a need for new or expanded law enforcement facilities.